About Texas City ISD...

-Texas City ISD has 14 schools and nearly 9,000 students in 78.31 square miles of La Marque and Texas City.
+Texas City ISD has 14 schools and approximately 8,050 students in 78.31 square miles of La Marque and Texas City.
 The District grew by nearly one third of its population with the annexation of La Marque ISD into Texas City ISD on July 1, 2016.

 As the State of Texas continues to raise the standards of education, we are proud that our students and teachers in Texas City ISD are working hard to meet and exceed those standards.

 Texas City ISD continues to offer programming that meets the needs for our students and our community.
-We are currently developing Galveston County’s first high school Industrial Trades Center (ITC) to open in January 2017.
-The TCISD ITC will have 30,000 square foot of space for the following trades and certifications: Maritime (OSHA, NCCER); Construction Trades (OSHA, NCCER); Welding (OSHA, NCCER, AWS); Pipefitting (OSHA, NCCER); Instrumentation and Electrical (OSHA, NCCER); and Machinist (NCCER).
+We developed Galveston County’s first high school Industrial Trades Center (ITC) that opened in January 2017.
+The TCISD ITC has 30,000 square foot of space for the following trades and certifications: Maritime (OSHA, NCCER); Construction Trades (OSHA, NCCER); Welding (OSHA, NCCER, AWS); Pipefitting (OSHA, NCCER); Instrumentation and Electrical (OSHA, NCCER); and Machinist (NCCER).
 Industry and community representatives have worked very closely with TCISD leaders to outline the programs in need and the partnerships required to bring this program to fruition.
 The Texas City-La Marque area and the Gulf Coast counties offer prime job markets for skilled workers in the manufacturing, petroleum and maritime industries.
 With the high number of skilled laborers approaching retirement age, and a lack of skilled workers to follow, high school graduates with certifications from the TCISD Industrial Trades Center will help fill the workforce shortage within these prosperous industries.